Get in Touch

 Fig. 1.1

-The difference in the magnitude of one main scale division (M.S.D.) and one Vernier scale division (V.S.D.) is called the least count of the instrument, as it is the smallest distance that can be measured using the instrument.
-For an instrument where Vernier is used its Vernier Constant (VC) is its Least Count (LC).
+The difference in the magnitude of one main scale division (M.S.D.) and one Vernier scale division (V.S.D.) is called the least count of vernier Calipers.
+This is the smallest distance that can be measured using the instrument.
+The Least Count (LC) is also called the Vernier Constant (VC).

-From fig 1.1, 10 division of Vernier scale coincides with 9 division of main scale and the length of 1 division on main scale is 1 mm.
+In Fig. 1.1, 10 divisions on the Vernier scale coincide with 9 divisions on the main scale and the length of 1 division on the main scale is 1 mm.

-10 Vernier Scale Division (VSD) = 9 Main Scale Division (MSD)
+10 Vernier Scale Divisions (VSD) = 9 Main Scale Divisions (MSD)

-The quantity (1 MSD – 1 VSD) is called Vernier Constant (VC).
+The quantity (1 MSD – 1 VSD) is called the Vernier Constant (VC).

 The volume of the spherical object is: